-The combination of summer raspberries and autumn blackberries makes this cake just perfect for this time of year.
-And as I’m going to have just started my year abroad in Germany on my 21st birthday a week on Monday, I’ve decided this is my birthday cake.
+The combination of summer raspberries and autumn blackberries makes this simple cake recipes just perfect for this time of year.
+And as I’m going to have just started my year abroad in Germany on my 21st birthday a week on Monday, I’ve decided this is my birthday cooking easy homemade cake with basic recipe.
 Happy birthday to me!
-I adore ground almonds in cake – they make it really moist – and as the icing is a mix of buttercream and cream cheese frosting, the cake isn’t too heavy.
-Swirled with berries, the middle layer is particularly delicious
+I adore ground almonds in cake – they make it really moist – and as the icing is a mix of buttercream and cream cheese frosting, the cake isn’t too heavy for decorating.
+Swirled with berries, the middle layer is particularly delicious.

 225g unsalted butter, softened

 4 large eggs

 275g plain flour, sifted